We’ve all been there. It’s the end of a long day, and you’ve *finally* gotten into bed, ready to catch some much earned sleep.

 Scratching itself can lead to itching

-In most cases, itchy skin at night is not a sign of a serious underlying medical condition.
+In most cases, itchy skin at night is not a sign of a serious underlying medical condition or skin disease.
 However, if you have any other symptoms along with the itching — such as a rash or fever — it’s important to see your dermatologist to rule out any potential causes.

-Some medical conditions – like kidney disease or liver disease – can cause an increase in histamine levels, leading to skin itching at night.
-If you’re experiencing this condition, talk to your doctor to determine the best course of treatment.
+Some medical conditions – like kidney disease or liver disease – can cause an increase in histamine levels, leading to skin itching or an itchy rash at night.
+If you’re experiencing this condition, talk to your doctor to determine the cause of itching and the best course of treatment.

 In science and medicine, there’s rarely a “one size fits all” approach that’s effective.
 This is certainly true for the different underlying causes that can cause itching at night.